Mar 4, 2019

 Whether your company owns or rents cranes – or controls a construction project where cranes are operating – OSHA’s updated rule for crane operator training, certification and evaluation affects you.

-Currently in effect, with a delayed enforcement of the documentation portion of the rule until April 15, the rule requires employers of crane operators to ensure that each operator is trained, certified and evaluated before operating any equipment covered under 29 CFR 1926 Subpart CC, with a few exceptions.
+Currently in effect, the rule requires employers of crane operators to ensure that each operator is trained, certified and evaluated before operating any equipment covered under 29 CFR 1926 Subpart CC, with a few exceptions.

 With this new rule in place, project owners, construction managers (CM), general contractors (GC), subcontractors and crane rental firms should pay close attention.
 OSHA’s regulatory obligation rests on employers of crane operators, but the implications of operator evaluation extend to the aforementioned, whether they own cranes, rent cranes or are working on-site where cranes are operating.